MollsReis/brainy/README.md

 [Backpropagation](https://en.wikipedia.org/wiki/Backpropagation) algorithm.
 It was originally created as part of the Neural NFL project [here](https://github.com/EvilScott/neuralnfl), but was broken out into a gem to be more reusable.

+_NOTE_: As of v2.0 Brainy is _JRuby only_.
+This decision was made for performance reasons, as it can now leverage the fast linear algebra functionality found in the [JBLAS](http://jblas.org/) Java library.

 ### Usage
 From [examples/sin.rb](https://github.com/EvilScott/brainy/blob/master/examples/sin.rb):
 ```ruby